Consensys/doc.goquorum/docs/concepts/consensus/comparing-poa.md

 QBFT, IBFT, and Raft have immediate finality.
 When using QBFT, IBFT, and Raft there are no forks and all valid blocks get included in the main chain.

-Clique does not have immediate finality.
+Clique doesn't have immediate finality.
 Implementations using Clique must be aware of forks and chain reorganizations occurring.

 ### Minimum number of validators